bottob/1337/README.md

 ### Infinity scroll

-The current employee page does not apply any kind of lazy loading yet - it fires 282 image requests and downloads 15MB on initial page load!
+The current employee page does not apply any kind of lazy loading yet - it fires 282 image requests and downloads 15MB of images on initial page load!
 Adding infinity scroll offered a great chance to improve the performance of the page for better user experience and SEO.
 From the 3 options available (infinity scroll, pagination, load more button) the first one was the only one I've never dealt with before, so that was the pick.

 ### Available on a free public URL